Chinese spring offensive: UN counteroffensives

 I Corps' final Dauntless objectives lay in the zones of the US 25th and 24th Infantry Divisions stretching north of the Utah Line (which arched 11 mi above Kansas between the Imjin River and the eastern slopes of Kungmang Mountain, its trace resting on the prominent Kumhak, Kwangdok and Paegun mountain masses) to Ch'orwon and Kumhwa at the base of the Iron Triangle.
 Leading the IX Corps' advance were the ROK 6th Division and the US 1st Marine Division.
 In their sector the Wyoming Line curved southeast from the Kumhwa area to the Hwacheon Reservoir.
 On 21 April the two divisions moved 2-5 mi above the Kansas Line against almost no opposition.
 Immediately west, the 24th Division did not test the opposition below Kumhwa, but deliberately stood fast in the Kwangdok-san ridges to allow the neighboring ROK 6th Division to come abreast.
 In the Pogae-san heights, the 25th Division attacked toward Ch'orwon, but made no substantial progress after receiving increasing artillery fire during the day and becoming involved in hard fights right at the Utah Line, especially in the zone of the Turkish Brigade along Route 33.
 Neither Corps developed evidence of enemy offensive preparations during the day.
 The absence of opposition in the IX Corps' zone only confirmed the recent patrol reports of PVA/KPA withdrawal.
 Below the Iron Triangle, the resistance that began to stiffen on 19 April had been expected to grow progressively heavier as I Corps' forces moved above the Utah Line.
 On the Imjin River front, daylight patrols working above the river again found only a scattering of PVA.
-I Corps' commander General Frank W. Milburn concluded in an evening wrap-up report to General Van Fleet that the "enemy attitude remains defensive."
+I Corps' commander General Frank W. Milburn concluded in an evening wrap-up report to Van Fleet that the "enemy attitude remains defensive."